 State false ID policies that target minors and suppliers have been relatively stable since 1998.
-Between 2014 and 2015, Indiana and Georgia eliminated their license suspension penalties.
+Between 2014-15, Indiana and Georgia eliminated their license suspension penalties.

-All data for this policy were obtained from APIS at http://www.alcoholpolicy.niaaa.nih.gov.
-Follow links to the policy titled "False Identification for Obtaining Alcohol" for further descriptions of this policy and its variables, details regarding state policies, and a review of the limitations associated with the reported data.
+All data for the "False Identification for Obtaining Alcohol" policy were obtained from the APIS website: https://alcoholpolicy.niaaa.nih.gov/apis-policy-topics/false-identification-for-obtaining-alcohol/39.
+APIS provides further descriptions of this policy and its variables, details regarding state policies, and a review of the limitations associated with the reported data.